SCHEME: Scalable Channel Mixer for Vision Transformers: Related Work

-Recently, several works have shown that spatial attention is not the critical ViT feature.
-Some works improved performance by relying on hybrid architectures, which augment or replace ViT layers with convolutions \cite{wu2021cvt,tu2022maxvit}.
-Efficient transformer designs, for edge devices, frequently sacrifice spatial attention to achieve better trade-offs between FLOPs and accuracy \cite{mobileformer_2022, li2022efficientformer}.
-Other works have questioned the need for spatial attention altogether.
-Metaformer \cite{yu2022metaformer} argued that the fundamental trait of ViT is the mixing of information across patches, showing that competitive results can be obtained by simply replacing attention with pooling or identity operations.
-Similarly, \cite{gMLP} showed that spatial attention is not critical for vision transformers by proposing a spatial-gating MLP of comparable performance to ViT \cite{dosovitskiy2021an}.
-DaViT \cite{ding2022davit} showed that spatial attention is helpful by reusing its design for channel attention, building a cascade of alternating spatial and channel attention blocks.
-While this improves performance, it increases the complexity of the transformer block, resulting in a model with many parameters and potentially redundant channel mixer operations.
-Despite all this work on ViT architectures, little emphasis has been devoted to the channel mixer module (MLP) that follows attention.
+\textbf{Role of MLP:} Despite all this work on ViT architectures, little emphasis has been devoted to the channel mixer module (MLP) that follows attention.
 This is surprising because the mixer dominates both the parameter count and complexity (FLOPs) of the standard transformer block. \cite{li2021localvit, ceit} modify the MLP block to mimic the inverted residual block of the MobileNetV2 \cite{mobilenetv2}, by adding a depthwise convolution.
 This improved performance but increases parameter and computation costs.
 Switch Transformer \cite{fedus2022switch} replaces the FFN with a sparse mixture of experts \cite{shazeer2017} that dynamically routes the input tokens.
 This design allows scaling models to large sizes using higher number of experts but is not effective for ViTs.
-In this work, we instead propose an efficient and generic channel mixer module that improves both the parameter and computational efficiency of the transformer and allows for flexible scaling of ViTs.
+XCiT \cite{el2021xcit} employs a cross-covariance attention (XCA) operator, which can be seen as a "transposed" version of self-attention that operates across feature channels.
+However, it still employs the standard feedforward network after the XCA operation.
+Some recent works \cite{xu2024improvingMLP, eva02} focus on MLP modules either by increasing the non-linearity with an arbitrary GeLU function or including modules such as SwiGLU, LayerNorm and RoPE which increases the complexity and latency of the model.
+In this work, we augment the FFN or MLP with a modified Cross-Covariance Channel Attention (CCA) operation during training to facilitate feature mixing across different channel groups that is applicable to various ViTs including XCiT to improve the computation-accuracy trade-off.